-Equation (7.12) shows that $\mathbf{R}^T = \mathbf{R}^{-1}$ , and thus $\mathbf{R} = R{ij}$ is an orthogonal matrix.
+Equation (7.12) shows that $\mathbf{R}^T = \mathbf{R}^{-1}$, and thus $\mathbf{R} = R{ij}$ is an orthogonal matrix.

-8. Transformation from Cartesian to General Curvilinear Coordinates

-Structured Grid Example - When solving differential forms of field equations, general curvilinear coordinates and structured grids are often used to conform to geometric or boundary surfaces.
-Although standard treatments of non-Cartesian coordinate systems generally use local basis vectors aligned with the coordinates, this requires differentiation of spatially varying base vectors for curvilinear coordinates and introduces dual base vectors for nonorthogonal coordinates.
-As mentioned in the Introduction, these complexities are avoided by transforming spatial derivative terms from Cartesian general curvilinear to coordinates, while retaining a uniform Cartesian local basis for vector/tensor components, as indicated in the adjacent The governing equations are figure. thereby expressed in general curvilinear coordinates, but the dependent variables are Cartesian vector/tensor A simple chain-rule components.

-derivative transformation is all that is needed to implement this approach.
+8. Transformation from Cartesian to General Curvilinear Coordinates aligned basis vectors with the coordinates, this requires differentiation of spatially varying base vectors for curvilinear coordinates and introduces dual base vectors for nonorthogonal coordinates.
+As mentioned in the Introduction. these complexities avoided by transforming the spatial derivative terms from Cartesian to general curvilinear coordinates, while retaining a uniform Cartesian local basis for vector/tensor components, as indicated in the adjacent figure.
+The governing equations are thereby expressed in general curvilinear coordinates, but the dependent variables are the Cartesian vector/tensor components.
+A simple chain-rule derivative transformation is all that is needed to implement this approach.